 Mulan (animated version)- Based in China

 Mulan is a fictitious story based on real historical events in China’s history.
-But the legend of Mulan is widely known.
+But the legend of Mulan is widely known, making this a great educational movie for kids about a culture they may not have learned much about previously.

 Mulan is a brave girl who finds out her father is on his way to fight against the Hun leader.
 He is in a fragile state of health, so she disguises herself as a man and goes in his place.
 She is a fierce warrior who helps save her people from defeat.